nickeubank/EubankFresh_EnfranchisementandIncarcerationVRA_Replication/README.md

 ## A Note On Random Seeds

-We have set random seeds for the multiple imputations.
+We have set random seeds for the multiple imputations (which is stochastic).
 HOWEVER: I have, in all my years doing replications, never been able to get random seeds in R to be really stable across operating systems, installations, etc. So... odds are you'll get results that differ slightly from those in our paper.
 Sorry.
 Suggestions on creating more stable random seeds in R welcome!

 ## File Names